Flameis/CS362-Team3/Beaver_Botanica.md

 * MS Teams will be used for non-imperative communication.
 Non-imperative communication includes questions, discussions, or helpful status updates regarding the group project.
 * All members must check MS Teams once a day and respond within a day of a message being sent.
 * A texting group chat will be used for conveying time-sensitive information.
 If a problem has to be addressed within a day then it is considered time-sensitive.
-* All member must be able to receive and respond to a text message within 4 hours of it being sent.
+* All members must be able to receive and respond to a text message within 4 hours of it being sent.

 # Product Description
 ## Abstract